Lundalogik/LimeBootstrap/docs/basicUsage.md

 ## Functions and Apps
 All Twitter bootstrap functions are included, please see the [Twitter bootstrap documentation](http://getbootstrap.com/javascript/)
 Lime Bootstraps allows you to load small components we call apps, as a compliment to Twitter Bootstraps components.
-Apps can be found [here](http://limebootstrap.lundalogik.com/web/appstore/index.html)

 To start an app add this HTML to your view:
 ```html